Papers of Carl F. Nordin, Jr.

 Language of Materials

 Carl F. Nordin, Jr., (1929-1998) was a hydraulic engineer for the U.S. Geological Survey (USGS) and Colorado State University.
 In 1954, he began a 30-year career with the USGS.
 From 1969 to 1973, he was projects chief for all USGS research on alluvial river flows conducted at Colorado State University, and from 1974 to 1984 he served as research advisor for the Water Resources Division of the USGS in Denver.
 After retiring from the USGS in 1984, he became a part-time professor at CSU.
 Nordin worked on projects for the U.S. Army Corps of Engineers and Federal Highway Administration, and he consulted for water projects in Venezuela, China, Egypt, and several other countries, especially after retiring from the USGS.
 The collection consists of field notebooks, reports, publications, correspondence, maps, graphs, slides, photographs, and other documents relating to Nordin's work on sediment transport and measurement.
+A portion of the collection is digitized and online.

 Some portions of the collections had an inherent arrangement that was retained; other portions were arranged for the ease of research use.
 Series 1 was arranged to the box level rather than the folder level.